 - Sony WF-1000XM3 series — August 5, 2019

 - Sony WF-1000XM4 series — June 8, 2021

-Sony has already released two LinkBuds models in the past year, including the Linkbuds WF-L900, but the flagship WF-1000XM models have historically been released bi-annually during the summer months.
-Based on the series’ history, the next-gen upgrade would be due sometime in summer 2023.
+Sony has already released two LinkBuds models in the past year, including the LinkBuds WF-L900, but the flagship WF-1000XM models have historically been released bi-annually during the summer months.
+Based on the series’ history, the next-gen upgrade would be due sometime in the summer of 2023.
 There’s still a while to go, but it isn’t too early to start getting excited about the next step in the WF/XM line.

-The only thing that might stand in Sony’s way is the current global microchip shortage.
+The only thing that might stand in Sony’s way is the global microchip shortage.
 Provided that doesn’t pose too big of a problem, we could be looking at a June to August 2023 release window for the WF-1000XM5 earbuds.

 What features and specs will the WF-1000XM5 have?

 In the absence of official details, here’s what we can gather from the rumors and expectations so far.

 The Sony WF-1000XM4 earbuds look somewhat similar to the newer and much more affordable Sony WF-C500 buds, so this seems to be the design language Sony is sticking with.
 This improved design is in contrast to its pill-shaped predecessor, the WF-1000XM3.
 Although both were comfortable designs in their own right, the outdated pill shape of the XM3 was a little clunky.
 The fact that the XM4 sports a more rounded shape ensures a secure fit and good isolation from outside environmental noise.